Dear Slickrock Friends,

 For new bookings, we have reduced our pre-Covid price by 18%, and have included airport shuttles, dinner, breakfast, and accommodation on both the Friday night and Saturday night stays at Best Western.
 It used to exclude the shuttles, dinner, and breakfast on Saturday night.

-As part of the recovery from a 95% drop in business since March 2020, the only change going forward is discontinuing the 10% discount for repeat guests due to the extra costs incurred.
+As part of the recovery from a 95% drop in business since March 2020, the only changes going forward are discontinuing the 10% discount for repeat guests, and child rates due to the extra costs incurred.
 We will be keeping this price for all of 2021 and 2022.

-We will honour the 10% discount on private charters exceeding 20 guests and under 12’s, only.
+We will honour the 10% discount on private charters exceeding 20 guests, only.

 We look forward to welcoming you back, or for the first time.